amalla4/amalla4.github.io/README.md

 ### <a href="https://chatwpdf-neon.vercel.app/" target="_blank">Chat with PDFs</a>
 - Web app using Next.js with TypeScript for frontend and backend API routes.
 - Integrated Clerk for user authentication, authorization, and session management.
-- Stored PDFs in Amazon S3 and used LangChain to extract data from the PDFs.
+- Stored PDFs in Amazon S3 and used LangChain to extract data from the PDFs, OpenAI API to generate embeddings.
-- Utilized the OpenAI API to generate embeddings for the PDF data and for chat completion.
 - Pinecone Vector DB for storing the embeddings/vectors and for querying similar vectors from the PDF data.
-- Used Vercel AI SDK for streaming responses to the UI.
+- Used Vercel AI SDK for streaming responses.
 - Serverless Postgres hosted on Neon to store the PDF metadata and chat messages.

 ### <a href="https://nft-app-1.web.app/" target="_blank">NxN NFT Marketplace</a>